1newstar/OracleScripts/Docs/sources/SOP_DataGuardFailover.rst

-Both databases have the same DBID, so if RMAN is in use for daily backups, then the archivelog deletion policy should be set to "APPLIED ON ALL STANDBY":
+Both databases have the same DBID, so if RMAN is in use for daily backups, then the archivelog deletion policy should be set to "APPLIED ON ALL STANDBY BACKED UP 2 TIMES TO DISK" on the primary database:

 ..  code-block::

     rman target sys/password@CFG

-    RMAN> show archivelog deletion policy;

-    RMAN configuration parameters for database with db_unique_name CFG
-    are:

-    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY;
+    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY BACKED UP 2 TIMES TO DISK;

-and for the standby:
+and for the standby, it should be set to "APPLIED ON ALL STANDBY":

 ..  code-block::

     rman target sys/password@CFGSB

-    RMAN> show archivelog deletion policy;

-    RMAN configuration parameters for database with db_unique_name CFGSB
-    are:

     CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY;